anh0001/CrawlerBot3DNav/docs/user_manual/remote_desktop.md

     ifconfig
     ```

-2. **Use a VNC viewer (e.g., RealVNC Viewer) to connect to the IP address.**
+2. **Use a VNC viewer (e.g., TigerVNC Viewer) to connect to the IP address on port `5901` (e.g., `192.168.1.2:5901`).**

+    **Note:** Use RealVNC Viewer for remoting.

+3. **While in a remote desktop, use xfce4-terminal for terminal by clicking run program and typing `terminal`.**

-By following these steps, you should be able to set up the RealVNC server on a remote Ubuntu machine without needing a physical monitor.
+By following these steps, you should be able to set up the TigerVNC server on a remote Ubuntu machine without needing a physical monitor.
 The virtual display configuration ensures that the desktop environment is accessible remotely.